Tuesday, 3 February 2026

 The CFA and many others did extraordinary things, and we thank them for it.
 We thank all those who contributed during this fire.
 We mourn the loss of Max Hobson.
 We acknowledge the loss felt by so many – of their properties, of their livelihoods and of their farms.
 We commit that we will stay with them as the recovery goes, because as the minister said, the recovery has a very long tail: it is physical, it is mental and it is social.
 We will stick with you.

 I visited some of the communities most impacted by the fires in the north-east of the state.
 In Ruffy and Yarck I met with courageous farmers and community members who are now facing the long and difficult task of cleaning up and rebuilding their lives.
 I thank the member for Euroa, who was affected by the fires, for joining me in Ruffy and sharing her insights.
-Despite the devastation that surrounded us, we saw strong and supportive communities looking out for one another, people lending a hand and offering support wherever they could.
+Despite the devastation that surrounded us, we saw strong and supportive communities looking out for one another and people lending a hand and offering support wherever they could.

 As the Minister for Carers and Volunteers, I cannot overstate the significance of volunteers in times like these.
-Of course, we rightly acknowledge our CFA volunteers, but many Victorians have stepped up, organising emergency food relief, checking in on neighbours, helping with clean-up and simply being there for people when they need it most.
+Of course we rightly acknowledge our CFA volunteers, but many Victorians have stepped up, organising emergency food relief, checking in on neighbours, helping with clean-up and simply being there for people when they need it most.
 I sincerely thank every community member who has given their time, energy or resources to support others.
 As Minister for Community Sport, this includes so many hardworking volunteers at local sporting clubs who have stepped up, as they so often do.
 We have seen the devastating impacts that fires have had on community sporting facilities.
 The compassion, generosity and willingness to help define the very best of Victoria.

 The fires of 26 January have left an enormous impact on our agricultural sector.
 As Minister for Agriculture, I want to focus particularly on the impacts on productive land, livestock and the farmers who work tirelessly to care for that land.
 The scale of the loss has been significant.
 Almost 1400 farm businesses have been impacted, covering more than 124,000 hectares.
 This has resulted in close to 44,000 livestock losses and more than 9200 kilometres of fencing lost.
 Around 420 sheds have been lost or damaged, often taking with them valuable feed that farmers have worked hard to secure.
 Many of these farmers were already managing the impact of drought over the last few years.
 Losing that feed, alongside livestock the farmers deeply care for, has been devastating and deeply traumatic.